|const char||*filename )|

 model: The model containing the data to be written.

 filename: The name of the file to be written.
 The file type is encoded in the file name suffix.
-Valid suffixes are .mps, .rew, .lp, or .rlp for writing the model itself, .ilp for writing just the IIS associated with an infeasible model (see GRBcomputeIIS for further information), .sol for writing the current solution, .mst for writing a start vector, .hnt for writing a hint file, .bas for writing an LP basis, or .prm for writing modified parameter settings.
-If your system provides compressing utilities (e.g., 7z or zip for Windows, and gzip, bzip2, or unzip for Linux or Mac OS); then the files can be compressed, so additional suffixes of .gz, .bz2, or .7z are accepted.
+Valid suffixes are .mps, .rew, .lp, or .rlp for writing the model itself, .ilp for writing just the IIS associated with an infeasible model (see GRBcomputeIIS for further information), .sol for writing the current solution, .mst for writing a start vector, .hnt for writing a hint file, .bas for writing an LP basis, .prm for writing modified parameter settings, .attr for writing model attributes, or .json for writing solution information in JSON format.
+If your system has compression utilities installed (e.g., 7z or zip for Windows, and gzip, bzip2, or unzip for Linux or Mac OS), then the files can be compressed, so additional suffixes of .gz, .bz2, or .7z are accepted.

 error = GRBwrite(model, "/tmp/model.rlp.gz");